After Toronto attack, online misogynists praise suspect as ‘new saint’

 Breaking News Emails

+In a news conference on Tuesday, Toronto Police Services Det.
+Sgt.
+Graham Gibson acknowledged that most of Minassian's victims were women.

+"That's fair to say.
+Predominantly female," Gibson said of those injured and killed.

-Beirich places much of the blame on web forums and social media platforms that don’t proactively enforce rules limiting hate speech.
-When asked by a Reddit user earlier this month whether “open racism, including slurs” were against the site’s rules, CEO Steve Huffman wrote in a comment on Reddit , “it’s not.”
+Beirich places much of the blame for the growth of hateful incel communities on web forums and social media platforms that don’t proactively enforce rules limiting hate speech.
+When asked by a Reddit user earlier this month whether “open racism, including slurs” were against the site’s rules, CEO Steve Huffman wrote in a comment on Reddit, “it’s not.”

 Beirich called incels a subgroup of both the men’s rights activist and alt-right movements.

-Note: CORRECTION (April 25, 2018, 2:25 a.m.
-ET): An earlier version of this article misstated the name of Canada's public broadcaster.
-It is the Canadian Broadcasting Corporation, not the Canadian Broadcasting Company.